ChameleonLang/Chameleon/README.md

-# Chameleon
+# Chameleon Lang
-The main repo for the Chameleon programming language.
+A quick, fast way to make a simple game.